vgmove/step-tools/README.md

 </div>

 ## How it works
-The addon creates several "Custom Properties" and a shader node group with attributes for the selected objects.
+The addon creates several "Custom Properties" and a shader node group with attributes for the selected objects. <br>
 The group is created before the "Material Output" node and does not affect existing shader settings.
 <div align="center">
   <img src=".meta/preview_2.png" height="120"/>  <img src=".meta/preview_3.png" height="120"/>